-The four lectures took place from 7:30pm until 9:00pm, in the Friend Center Room 101, on the following dates:

-Wednesday October 9, 2002 Wednesday November 6 Wednesday November 13 Thursday November 21
+The four lectures took place from 7:30pm until 9:00pm, in the Friend Center Room 101, on October 9, November 6, 13 and 21.

 On-line tutorials in Microsoft Excel were provided to all students prior to the start of the course.
-There were also two Excel hands-on tutorial sessions on Monday October 7 and Tuesday October 8.
+There were also two Excel hands-on tutorial sessions on October 7 and 8.
 For details, log on to the Blackboard course site FIN01.